 Course Requirements Checklist

-The student will complete two Reflective Reading Journals that allow the exploration of the micro-reading process in its engagement of the New Testament.
-Consulting The Essence of the New Testament, the student will answer questions about their readings, submitting them in a community journal.
-(MLO: A, C, D) (FSLO: CC 3)
+The student will complete three Reflective Reading Assignments that allow the exploration of the micro-reading process in its engagement of the New Testament.
+Consulting the relevant course texts, the student will answer questions about their readings, submitting them in a provided template (CLOs: A, C, D) (FSLOs: CC 3)

-The student will complete two Biblical Research Process Assignments (connected to the New Testament Bible Study Assignment) that allow him or her to learn the process of academic formatting and writing, building toward the full completion of New Testament Bible Study Assignment in Module 6.
-(MLO: A, B, C) (FSLO: CC 1, CC 2)
+The student will complete the first part of the New Testament Bible Study Assignment that allows him or her to learn the process of academic research, formatting, and writing, building toward the full completion of the New Testament Bible Study: Part 2 – Final Paper Assignment.
+The assignment be one document with a title page (1 page), introduction with thesis statement and citations (1 page), and a preliminary source list (1 page).
+(CLOs: A, B, C) (FSLOs: CC 1, CC 2)

 The student will complete three learning assessments in the form of quizzes.
-Each quiz will utilize a comprehensive study guide to prepare the student, and it will cover the key facts for each New Testament book found in The Essence of the New Testament.
-These assessments will be open-book/open-notes, contain multiple-choice and matching questions, and have a time limit.
-(MLO: A, B) (FSLO: CC 2)
+Each quiz will cover the Learn material for the assigned module.
+Each quiz will be open-book/open-notes, contain 25 multiple-choice and true/false questions, and have a 40-minute time limit.
+(CLOs: A, B) (FSLOs: CC 2)

-Students will complete a 28-question General Education Assessment Test that will be used to measure the values, knowledge, and skills they currently possess.
-Students will answer 4 or 5 questions that are drawn from each of the six key foundation skill areas upon which our general education curriculum is built (Civic & Global Engagement, Communication & Information Literacy, Christianity & Contexts, Critical Thinking, Social & Scientific Inquiry, and Technological Solutions and Quantitative Reasoning).
+The student will complete a 28-question General Education Assessment Test that will be used to measure the values, knowledge, and skills they currently possess.
+The student will answer 4 or 5 questions that are drawn from each of the six key foundation skill areas upon which the general education curriculum is built (Civic & Global Engagement, Communication & Information Literacy, Christianity & Contexts, Critical Thinking, Social & Scientific Inquiry, and Technological Solutions and Quantitative Reasoning).
 No test preparation is required; no books or notes are necessary.
-Students are strongly encouraged to answer every question to the best of their ability.
+The student is strongly encouraged to answer every question to the best of their ability.
 1 extra credit point will be awarded for each correct response.
-Extra credit points earned will be automatically factored into students’ scores but will not alter total points possible for the course (1010).
+Extra credit points earned will be automatically factored into the student's score but will not alter total points possible for the course (1010).